 Creating Through Community Collaboration

-Founders Art Gallery is programmed by the Arts Management Program on Mason’s Arlington Campus.
+Founders Gallery is programmed by the Arts Management Program at Mason Square (formerly known as Arlington Campus).

 Through a rotating exhibition program, the gallery provides opportunities for dialogue, understanding, and community building and practical gallery management skills to current students.
 Exhibition, collaboration, and sponsorship proposals are welcomed from Mason affiliates, as well as community members.
 Please email Arts Management for more information.